Write Like an Egyptian and Make Your Own Cartouche

 Have you ever been to Egypt?
 It’s such a magical country.
 The sites, the sounds and the incredible history that dates back thousands of years just boggles the mind.
 The pyramids were wow.
 The sphinx, meh, not so much.
 It was so much smaller than I thought.
-The Sphinx Alley in Luxor however was a different story.
+The Sphinx Alley in Luxor, however, was a different story.
 There are more than 800 sphinxes standing on either side of the path and archaeologists believe that there are more buried under the sand.
 And I remember visiting Edfu on the western banks of the Nile and being awestruck by the splendor and ancient power of the place.
 Every square inch is covered with hieroglyphs or a cartouche that tells a story of kings and gods and the bitter battles they fought to win this beautiful land.

 It’s an amazing place and I so desperately wanted to capture a piece of that magic and make it part of our home décor.
 I figured the easiest way to do that was to cast some hieroglyphs in concrete so it resembles an Egyptian cartouche.
 Here’s how I made this one.

 Draw the hieroglyphics on the craft foam using the Egyptian Hieroglyphs as a template.
 The hieroglyphs need to be quite big since some of them are quite finicky.
 Especially the lion and the Eye of Horus 😉 Carefully cut the hieroglyphs from the craft foam using a craft knife or sharp pair of scissors.
-Don’t worry to much if the edges are uneven it adds to the final look.
+Don’t worry too much if the edges are uneven it adds to the final look.
 If you have a cutting machine it will make it much easier, but it’s not necessary.

 Confession time.
 I lost the plot a little at this point.
-Strictly speaking a cartouche should be inside an oval frame but I completely forgot and just created little lines between the hieroglyphs.
-Oh well it’s that random thing again 😉 Mix up a batch of the two ingredient mold and place it over your cartouche.
+Strictly speaking, a cartouche should be inside an oval frame but I completely forgot and just created little lines between the hieroglyphs.
+Oh well, it’s that random thing again 😉 Mix up a batch of the two-ingredient mold and place it over your cartouche.
 Be sure to squish the mold down into all the little nooks and crannies.

 Once the mold has set, probably about ½ hour, carefully pull it off.
-The two ingredient mold is very pliable so it will peel off without a problem.
+The two-ingredient mold is very pliable so it will peel off without a problem.

 Apply a thin layer of vaseline petroleum jelly using a nail brush.
 Since the hieroglyphs in the cartouche mold are quite detailed I wanted to make very sure that I’d be able to release it once the concrete had set.

-Mix up a batch of concrete or plaster of paris and pour it onto the mold.
+Mix up a batch of concrete or plaster of Paris and pour it onto the mold.
 You’ll need quite a thick layer of concrete.
 The first one I made was too thin and broke when I removed it from the mold.
 Use some tin foil to create a “form” around the cartouche so the concrete doesn’t spread everywhere.

 Once the concrete has set remove it from the mold and stain or paint it to suit your decor.
 I wanted ours to look like it had been carved from sandstone and the hubby suggested I try Rustoleam’s Multi-Color Textured Spray.
 I think the color is called Desert Bisque.
 Quite appropriate for this little cartouche me thinks 😀